|

 Clearly, the Bush administration assumes that nuclear weapons will be part of U.S. military forces for at least the next several

+decades.
 Good faith participation in international negotiation on nuclear disarmament—including participation in the CTBT—is

 a legal and political obligation of all parties to the NPT that entered into force in 1970 and was extended indefinitely in